-- Budget priorities are aligned with school and expansion plan (if applicable) - School level budget priorities are consistent with the operator's model, including but not limited to: educational program, staffing, and facility - Both school and network level budgets present balanced, realistic, evidence-based revenue and expenditure assumptions (including, if applicable, any plan to incur and repay allowable debt) - Sufficient detail and specificity of assumptions for ALL budget line items to allow for the assessment of fiscal viability - Commitment to maintaining the financial viability of each school individually and the network as a whole (if applicable) - Clear understanding of monthly cash flow for both individual school sites and the network/region as a whole (if applicable) - Demonstrates sufficient financial health of the network through audited financial documents (if applicable) - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school - The debt-to-asset ratio is less than 0.9. - Sufficient cash reserves to cover operations for EACH school and for network or regional operations (if applicable), required minimum of 30-days in Year 1 and increasing each year - Projections are based on accurate, conservative, and legally compliant assumptions. - All funds from external sources are guaranteed with money in hand or letter of award and grant terms. - No essential services are funded at amounts that would preclude the applicant group from implementing their plan. - There is no evidence that the school ever will become insolvent or lack access to the necessary amount of liquidity. - There are no material findings in the two most recent audited financial statements of CMO/EMO or any CMO and EMO schools (If applicable). - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school level for all first- and second-year EMO/CMO schools and all older schools are either 1.1 or better or is between 1.0 and 1.1 and trending positive from immediately prior year - o The debt-to-asset ratio is less than 0.9 for all EMO/CMO schools - O Sufficient cash reserves to cover operations for all EMO/CMO schools-all first- and second-year schools are 30 days + and all older schools are between 30- and 59-days cash on hand and one year trend is positive - Assumptions about facilities in all financial statements correspond to a conservative facility plan and account for possible contingencies. - The financial manager has the appropriate expertise to provide accurate and timely financial information to decision-makers. - The charter applicant group protects mission-critical expenses when faced with budget cuts.
+- The financial manager6 has the appropriate expertise to provide accurate and timely financial information to decision-makers. - The charter committee to form protects mission-critical expenses when faced with budget cuts. - There is appropriate segregation of financial duties which align to organizational chart and job descriptions. - Control systems ensure that only allowable expenses will be made and that all expenses will be coded appropriately. - Projections are based on accurate, conservative, and legally compliant assumptions. - Budget priorities are aligned with school and expansion plan (if applicable) - School level budget priorities are consistent with the operator's model, including but not limited to: educational program, staffing, and facility - Both school and network level budgets present balanced, realistic, evidence-based revenue and expenditure assumptions (including, if applicable, any plan to incur and repay allowable debt) - Sufficient detail and specificity of assumptions for ALL budget line items to allow for the assessment of fiscal viability - Commitment to maintaining the financial viability of each school individually and the network as a whole (if applicable) - Clear understanding of monthly cash flow for both individual school sites and the network/region as a whole (if applicable) - Demonstrates sufficient financial health of the network through audited financial documents (if applicable) - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and schools are either 1.1 or better or is between 1.0 and 1.1 and trending positive from the immediately prior year - The debt-to-asset ratio is less than 0.9. - Sufficient cash reserves to cover operations for EACH school and for network or regional operations (if applicable), required minimum of 15-days in Year 1 and increasing each year - Projections are based on accurate, conservative, and legally compliant assumptions. - All funds from external sources are guaranteed with money in hand or letter of award and grant terms. - No essential services are funded at amounts that would preclude the committee to form from implementing their plan. - There is no evidence that the school ever will become insolvent or lack access to the necessary amount of liquidity. - There are no material findings in the two most recent audited financial statements of CMO/EMO or any CMO and EMO schools (If applicable).